• Skip to primary navigation

 Christie Lai

 Thick chewy noodles in a savory sauce with succulent shrimp, fried tofu and bok choy.
-These quick and easy garlic shrimp udon noodles are ready in 15 minutes and are made with simple ingredients.
-A great meal for the family!
+These quick and easy garlic shrimp udon noodles are ready in 15 minutes with simple ingredients.
+It's flavorful and family-friendly.

 5 from 7 votes